An introduction to variational quantum algorithms for combinatorial optimization problems: Variational Quantum Algorithms for optimization

 \subsubsection{Classical optimizer}

 The role of the classical optimizer is to minimize the guiding function.
 The function $g$ is continuous and is usually differentiable but not convex.
-Any unconstrained optimization algorithm can be used to minimize $g$, such as local search or descent gradient method.
+Any unconstrained optimization algorithm can be used to minimize $g$, such as local search, descent gradient method, or any black-box optimization algorithm.